chef-boneyard/private-chef-administration/source/installation/ha.rst

   Chef Server Reconfigured!

 .. note::
-  Private Chef is composed of many different services which work together to create a functioning system.
+  Private Chef is composed of many different services, which work together to create a functioning system.
 One impact of this is that it can take a few minutes for the system to finish starting up.
 One way to tell that the system is fully ready is to use the ``top`` command.
-You will notice high cpu utilization for several ``ruby`` processes while the system is starting up.
+You will notice high CPU utilization for several ``ruby`` processes while the system is starting up.
 When that utilization drops off, the system is ready.

 Configure Private Chef on the non-bootstrap back-end server